spiral/simple-chat/README.md

 - **Application**: This directory contains the core of your application, including the Kernel class that boots your application, the Bootloader classes that register services with the container, and the Exception directory that contains exception handling logic.

-- **Domain**: This directory contains your domain logic, organized by subdomains.
-For example, an Entity for the User model, a Service for storing new users, a Repository for fetching users from the database, and an Exception for handling user-related errors.

-- **Infrastructure**: This directory contains the infrastructure code for your application, including the Persistence directory for database-related code, the CycleORM directory for ORM-related code, and the Interceptor directory for global interceptors.

 The project structure we provided is a common structure used in many PHP applications, and it can serve as a starting point for your projects By following this structure, you can organize your code in a logical and maintainable